In York

 - City of York Public Library

 The City of York Public Library has a valuable reference collection of local history materials, with subject index and indexed files of local newspapers since the eighteenth century.
-Available to individuals who live, work or studies in York.
+Available to individuals who live, work or study in York.
 It is free to join and most things are free.

 - York City Archives

-The York City Archives (adjacent to the King's Manor, within the City Art Gallery building) contains not only civic records for York from the medieval period onwards, but also numerous other private and institutional deposits relating to the history of York and its people.
+The York City Archives (adjacent to the King's Manor, within the City Art Gallery building) contain not only civic records for York from the medieval period onwards, but also numerous other private and institutional deposits relating to the history of York and its people.

 Photographic archives